Master of Science Communication (coursework or coursework and dissertation)

 All units have a value of six points unless otherwise stated.

-Students who have not completed a Bachelor's degree containing any level 2 or 3 SCOM units at UWA or equivalent units from other universities that address science communication to the public,as recognised by the Faculty must complete relevant conversion units up to the value of 24 points from this group, as advised by the Faculty:
+Students who have not completed prior tertiary studies in science communication, or equivalent, must complete relevant conversion units up to the value of 24 points from this group, as advised by the Faculty:

 |S2||SCOM3321||Science and the Media|